History of Good Morning America in Timeline

 2008: Daytime Emmy Award

-On June 26, 2009, Charles Gibson returned to the Good Morning America anchor desk with Robin Roberts while Diane Sawyer was away, following the death of Michael Jackson.
+On June 26, 2009, Charles Gibson returned to the Good Morning America anchor desk with Robin Roberts, while Diane Sawyer was away, following the death of Michael Jackson.

 September 2, 2009: Diane Sawyer to Anchor ABC World News

-On September 2, 2009, ABC announced that Diane Sawyer would replace Charles Gibson as anchor of ABC World News at the end of the year.
+On September 2, 2009, ABC announced that Diane Sawyer would replace Charles Gibson as the anchor of ABC World News at the end of the year.

 On December 10, 2009, George Stephanopoulos was announced as Diane Sawyer's replacement on Good Morning America, with Juju Chang replacing Chris Cuomo as newsreader.
 The changes took effect on December 14.